-- Unregistered members and non-viable troops (less than 5 girls and 2 adults) cannot spend troop funds.
-Troop funds must be spent prior to disbanding and by the end of the current Girl Scout year (September 30). - Be sure all checks and other debits have cleared the account. - If you have funds remaining that need to be turned into council, we recommend you get a cashier's check written to Girl Scouts of Western Ohio.

-- Close the troop bank account.
+- Be sure all checks and other debits have cleared the account. - If you have funds remaining that need to be turned into council, we recommend you get a cashier's check written to Girl Scouts of Western Ohio. - Close the troop bank account.
 This is necessary to ensure no new fees are incurred on the troop account that the signers would be responsible for. - A final Troop Financial Report must be completed within 60 days of disbanding.
-Answer the disbanding questions on the report, noting that this is a "closed account."
-(Be sure to include the account number.) - When the troop account is closed, submit the final finance report form with the bank statement showing the closed status to the council.
-The troop's debit card/checkbook should now be shredded. - Any supplies purchased with troop funds should be given to the service unit, another troop, or returned to a Girl Scout center.
+Answer the disbanding questions on the report, noting that this is a "closed account".
+(Be sure to include account number.) - Once account is closed and you have turned in a final finance report with a bank statement showing the account is closed, you may shred the troop account debit card/checkbook. - Any supplies purchased with troop funds should be given to the service unit, another troop or returned to a Girl Scout center.